oVirt/ovirt-site/source/develop/release-management/features/infra/user-portal-permissions.html.md

 ### Installation/Upgrade

-The three new predifined roles should be created.
+The three new predefined roles should be created.

 ### User work-flows